G.F. Strong Outpatient Amputee Program

 -

-Your rehab team
+Your care team

-Depending on your needs, your rehab team may include a physiatrist (rehab doctor), physiotherapist, occupational therapist and social worker.
 The team will also work closely with your prosthetist.
-Services such as dietary, driver rehab, psychology, recreation therapy, sexual health, and vocational rehab are available as required.
+Services such as dietary, driver rehabilitation, psychology, recreation therapy, sexual health, and vocational rehabilitation are available as required.

 Prosthetics and Orthotics Clinic